A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Comparison with few other supervised models

-To predict hydrogen storage capacity, all interstitial sites of Al$_{11}$O$_{18}$ and V$_2$O$_5$ are gradually filled with hydrogen, and the adoption energy is calculated \cite{das2023computational2}.
-Figure \ref{capacity} shows the change in adsorption energy with increasing hydrogen concentration.
-The adsorption energy increases as the hydrogen fraction increases.
-The maximum hydrogen fraction at which adsorption energy remains negative is used to predict hydrogen storage capacity.
+To predict hydrogen storage capacity, all interstitial sites of Al$_{11}$O$_{18}$ and V$_2$O$_5$ are gradually filled with hydrogen, and the absorption energy is calculated \cite{das2023computational2}.
+Figure \ref{capacity} shows the change in absorption energy with increasing hydrogen concentration.
+The absorption energy increases as the hydrogen fraction increases.
+The maximum hydrogen fraction at which absorption energy remains negative is used to predict hydrogen storage capacity.
 The predicted hydrogen storage capacities from the DFT calculations are respectively 4.61\% and 3.83\% while from the MLP model, we obtain values respectively 5.98\% and 4.35\%.

-In the Fig.\ref{DOS}, we show the density of states (DOS) for the machine learning predicted materials and their hydrides for different hydrogen loadings.
+In Fig.\ref{DOS}, we show the density of states (DOS) for the machine learning predicted materials and their hydrides for different hydrogen loadings.
 It was found that Al$_{11}$O$_{18}$ shows a more stable behavior when loaded with hydrogen compared to V$_2$O$_5$ because V$_2 $O$_5$ relatively DOS at the Fermi energy for all the hydrogen loading.
 For both materials, H-s strongly hybridizes with the O-p states as can be seen from the projected DOS of Al$_{11}$O$_{18}$H$_4$ and V$_2 $O$_5$H shown in the down panel of the above figure.
 In the case of V$_2 $O$_5$H, the anti-bonding states formed between V-d and H-s are also filled and therefore the system shows less stability.